 It’s easy enough to find a corned beef brisket in just about any grocery store before St. Patrick’s Day, pre-made and neatly packaged in its plastic bag and very … artificially pink.
 They use saltpeter to accomplish this (chemically known as potassium nitrate) which is also used to make fireworks and gunpowder, and even dissolve tree stumps.

 I don’t like the sound of that kind of thing in my food, so I’ve started making my own corned beef from beef brisket instead.
-It’s an inexpensive cut of meat, really easy to make, and has a much better flavor than store bought anyway.
+It’s an inexpensive cut of meat, really easy to make, and has a much better flavor than store-bought anyway.

-The only thing it won’t have is that hot pink color that the store bought versions have.
-To compensate, I add beet juice and hot pink sauerkraut to the last part of the brining process…. voila!
+The only thing it won’t have is that hot pink color that the store-bought versions have.
+To compensate, I add beet juice and hot pink sauerkraut to the last part of the brining process, and … voilà!
 Hot pink corned beef.

-The recipe I use to brine the beef is adapted from Alton Brown’s version.
-I love his shows, even though I won’t cook many of the things he does, but he explains the chemistry of cooking so well.
-(Yes, I’m a dork..
-I know) I also like that his recipe lists the prep-time as 243 hours… (mine takes 5 days)
+I adapted this brining recipe from Alton Brown’s version.
+I love his shows (even though I won’t cook many of the things he does), but he explains the chemistry of cooking so well.
+(Yes, I’m a dork, I know.)